36th International URTI Grand Prix for Author’s Documentary

 Created in 1981 by Armand Lanoux, French writer, who was Vice-president of URTI, the International URTI Grand Prix for Author’s Documentary rewards documentaries which stand out by the technical and editorial quality, but also by the originality of the subject and of the expressed point of view.
 It favours the expression of the humanistic values of tolerance, mutual respect, peace, friendship and understanding between peoples.

 The programmes accepted in the competition are selected by international television channels.
 A first preselection jury establishes the list of the ten programmes which get the statute of finalists.
 These finalist programmes will benefit from a promotional support aiming to provide their global distribution.

-The final jury is made up of a panel of professionals from the whole world (15 nations represented in 2014) and presided by a personality known for his action in the fields of culture, entertainment, politics, science or media.
-The final jury was notably presided by Juliette Gréco, Fernando Arrabal, Javier Perez de Cuellar, Mario Vargas Llosa, Michel Petrucciani, Sir Yehudi Menuhin, Jorge Semprun, Yves Coppens, Frédéric Mitterrand, Jean-Christophe Rufin, Laure Adler, Gaston Kaboré, Vladimir Pozner, Dora Bouchoucha, Claude Lelouch, Youssou Ndour and Bernard Yerlès.
+The final jury is made up of a panel of professionals from the whole world and presided by a personality known for his action in the fields of culture, entertainment, politics, science or media.
+The final jury was notably presided by Juliette Gréco, Fernando Arrabal, Javier Perez de Cuellar, Mario Vargas Llosa, Michel Petrucciani, Sir Yehudi Menuhin, Jorge Semprun, Yves Coppens, Frédéric Mitterrand, Jean-Christophe Rufin, Laure Adler, Gaston Kaboré, Vladimir Pozner, Dora Bouchoucha, Claude Lelouch, Youssou Ndour, Bernard Yerlès and Khadija Al Salami.